Phêrlagne (Fr.), Faeland (Eng.)

 Main article: Foreign Relations of Faeland

-Faeland avoids alliances that might entail military, political, or direct economic action and has maintained official neutrality since 1935.
-Faeland maintains diplomatic relations with almost all countries and has recently served as an intermediary between other states.
-Despite unofficial discourse, Faeland is the only European country to not recognize the United States of America as part of its policy towards nations which it deems have or have operated systems of genocide, ethnic cleansing, mass murder, etc. Interestingly, many American Indian and First Nations tribes have embassies in Cathír na Fil.
+Fáel avoids alliances that might entail military, political, or direct economic action and has maintained official neutrality since 1935.
+Fáel maintains diplomatic relations with almost all countries and has recently served as an intermediary between other states.
+Despite unofficial discourse, Fáel is the only European country to not recognize the United States of America as part of its policy towards nations which it deems have or have operated systems of genocide, ethnic cleansing, mass murder, etc. Interestingly, many American Indian and First Nations tribes have embassies in Cathír na Fil.

 Main Article: Economy of Faeland

-Faeland is one of the world's wealthier nations, with a high per-capita income, a member of the Organisation for Economic Co-operation and Development (OECD).
-Faeland is a mixed market socialized state, ranking lower than the U.S. but higher than most western European nations on the Heritage Foundation's index of economic freedom.
-Since the early 1990s, Faeland’s economy has been growing rapidly with low unemployment and large government surpluses on the federal level.
-Today Faeland closely resembles Canada in its market-oriented economic system, pattern of production, and high living standards.
+Fáel is a member of the Organisation for Economic Co-operation and Development (OECD).
+Fáel is a mixed-market, socialized state, ranking lower than the U.S. but higher than most western European nations on the Heritage Foundation's index of economic freedom.
+Since the early 1990s, Fáel’s economy has been growing rapidly with low unemployment and low to modest government surpluses at the federal level as the nation moves away from the debt system.
+Today, Fáel closely resembles Bergonia in its economic system, pattern of production, and living standards.

-The economy of the Federated States is modern and trade-dependent with growth averaging a robust 10% in 1995–2000.
-Agriculture, once the most important sector, is now dwarfed by industry, which accounts for 38% of GDP, about 73% of exports, and employs 32% of the labor force.
-Although exports remain the primary engine for Faeland's robust growth, the economy is also benefiting from a rise in the technology sector.
+The economy of the Confederation is modern and trade-dependent with growth averaging a robust 10% in 1995–2000.
+Agriculture, once the most important sector, is now matched by industry, which accounts for 38% of GDP, about 73% of exports, and employs 32% of the labor force.
+Although exports remain the primary engine for Faeland's growth, the economy is also benefiting from a rise in the technology sector.
+Lately, however, Faeland's economy has seen investors turn away from heavy industry in favor of permaculture farming.

 Main Article: Transportation of Faeland